After reading this page, please proceed to the solutions page.

 Focusing on the reward is doubly risky because you're putting your self-esteem in the hands of others (potential customers, reviewers, lovers, etc.).

-The Ten Minor Characteristics of Perfectionism (Some of Which Might Be Major for You!)
+Other Characteristics (Some of Which Might Be Major for You!)

 1. Labeling – "Why am I so lazy?
 “I'm a dope.”
 “I'm weak.”
 (Yes, I know I use labeling in some of my writing—calling someone a “perfectionist,” etc. I do that for concision when I write, but avoid doing so in conversation or when teaching.)